Advisory Committee

 Yin’s passion for beauty extends beyond fashion to include food, flowers, and friendships; and it has led to her dedication in volunteerism.
 She has devoted much time and effort to women’s organizations, children’s issues, mental health awareness, and Chinese cultural affairs.
 Often assuming the role of a development officer or event organizer, she has been involved with the Minnesota Mental Health Society, the American Lung Association, the Chinese Senior Citizens Society and many other Chinese organizations.
 She also has continued at the Minneapolis Institute of Arts as a collection and focus guide.

-Margaret M. Wong ( Emeritus, 2004-2020)
+Margaret M. Wong ( 2026-2028)

 Margaret Wong was born in China and, while still a child, fled China with her family in 1949, eventually settling in Sao Paulo, Brazil.
 Subsequently she came to the United States for college and majored in foreign languages.
 She taught French and Spanish for several years before embarking on her career of teaching Chinese language and culture, first in the Minneapolis Public Schools and later at Breck School.